AibinuolaDamilola/ai-security-defense-lab/README.md

 Tech hiring managers and startup founders do not have time to hunt through nested folders or massive code scripts.

-To guarantee placement in your paid internship, **every single project** pinned to your public GitHub profile must follow this exact, hyper-scannable format in your project READMEs:
+**By having this format** pinned to your public GitHub profile project READMEs, they can quickly use it to access you.

 ```text
 ====================================================================================